eric-bach/pecuniary/README.md

     - `CERTIFICATE_ARN` - ARN to ACM Certificate for CloudFront Distribution
     - `DLQ_NOTIFICATIONS` - email address to send failed event message notifications to

-5. Deploy the Stacks

-    a.
-To deploy all stacks (backend + frontend)

-    ```
-    // Get AWS credentials
-    $ aws sso login --profile PROFILE_NAME

-    // Deploy a 'dev' environment to the PROFILE_NAME
-    $ npm run deploy dev PROFILE_NAME
-    ```

-    b.
-To deploy a specific stage

-    ```
-    // Get AWS credentials
-    $ aws sso login --profile PROFILE_NAME

-    // Deploy a specific stage for the 'dev' environment to the PROFILE_NAME
-    $ npm run deploy-backend dev PROFILE_NAME
-    $ npm run deploy-frontend dev PROFILE_NAME
-    ```

-6. Copy the `./client/.env.example` file to `./client/.env` and `./client/.env.prod` and fill in the parameter values from the CDK stack outputs in step 2:
+5. Copy the `./frontend/container/.env.example` file to `./frontend/container/.env` and `./frontend/container/.env.prod` and fill in the parameter values from the CDK stack outputs in step 2:

     - `PRODUCTION_DOMAIN` - AWS CloudFront Distribution domain name created in step 2
     - `REACT_APP_COGNITO_USERPOOL_ID` - AWS Cognito User Pool Id created in step 2